aws-samples/amazon-personalize-immersion-day/README.md

 Finished with the Immersion Day?

-1. If you want to delete the resources created in your AWS account while following along with these notebooks, please see the `04_Clean_Up.ipynb` notebook.
+1. If you want to delete the resources created in your AWS account while following along with these notebooks, please see the `Clean_Up.ipynb` notebook.
 It will help you identify all of the Personalize resources deployed in your account and shows you how to delete them.

 2. Delete the stack you created with CloudFormation.
 To do this, in the AWS Console again click the `Services` link at the top, and this time enter in `CloudFormation` and click the link for it.
 Then Click the `Delete` button on the stack you created.